It's important to remember that monkeypox is highly unlikely to become a global pandemic like Covid-19.

 That doesn’t mean authorities shouldn’t act quickly.
 Although the current strain appears to be mild, monkeypox can cause severe disease and, rarely, even death.

-At this early stage of the current monkeypox outbreak, contact tracing can break the chains of transmission and, if done well, should be highly effective at preventing the situation from escalating.
+At this stage of the current monkeypox outbreak, contact tracing can break the chains of transmission and, if done well, should be highly effective at preventing the situation from escalating.

 Should we be concerned about how quickly monkeypox is spreading?